Coldcard/coldcard-paper-wallet-templator/README.md

 # TODO

 This project isn't done yet!
-- [ ] make it easier to add new templates; pull meta data out of build into files
+- [ ] make it easier to add new templates; pull meta data out of `build.py` into other files
 - [ ] build a gallery of useful examples
-- [ ] make many seasonal templates, starting with Nov/Dec days
+- [ ] make many seasonal templates, starting with Nov/Dec holidays

 # References